marnelfr/back-to-laravel/README.md

 Route::post('register', [RegisterController::class, 'store'])->middleware('guest');
 ````
 This means only guest can access to the register route.
 If the user
-is already logged, he'll be redirected to the home page.\
+is already logged, he'll be redirected to the home page.
 That home page is defined in the ``RouteServiceProvider`` on the attribute
 ``HOME``

-We've also got the **auth** middleware that make a route accessible
+We've also got the **auth** middleware that makes a route accessible
 to only logged users.

 ### Breeze
 Laravel provides **Breeze** that help us to set up to full authentication.
 It's better to install it at the beginning of the project.\
-To do so, just after our first migration, we install it using the command:\
+To do so, just after our first migration, we can install it using the command:\
 ``composer require laravel/breeze --dev``\
 This update our **artisan** command so now, we can install Breeze in our project
 using ``artisan breeze:install``